pkreye/cobisolv/README.rst

 .. code::

     -C
-        If present, use cobi chip to solve sub-problems.
+        If present, use cobi chip to solve subproblems.
     -z numSamples
         Number of solutions to sample from cobi chip.
 Defaults to 10.
     -p preSearchPassFactor
-        Scale the amount of classical tabu search to be performed before decomposing problem to sub-problems.
+        Scale the amount of classical tabu search to be performed before decomposing problem to subproblems.
 Defaults to 0.
 Standard qbsolv uses 6500.
     -g globalSearchPassFactor
-        Scale the amount of classical tabu search to be performed between each round of sub-problem solutions.
+        Scale the amount of classical tabu search to be performed between each round of subproblem solutions.
 Defaults to 0.
 Standard qbsolv uses 1700.
     -d
         Final output will be printed as comma delimited data, allowing for aggregation of multiple